jojoelfe/deco_lace_template_matching_manuscript/manuscript.md

 ### Data collection

-Grids were loaded into a Titan Krios TEM (Thermo Fisher) operated at 300 keV and equipped with a BioQuantum energy filter (Gatan) and K3 camera (Gatan).
+Grids were loaded into a Titan Krios TEM (Thermo Fisher) operated at 300 keV and equipped with a BioQuantum energy filter (Gatan, Pleasanton, CA) and K3 camera (Gatan).
 The microscope was aligned using a cross-grating grid on the stage.
 Prior to each session, we carefully performed the "Image/Beam" calibration in nanoprobe.
 We set the magnification to a pixel size of 1.76 Å and condensed the beam to ~ 900 nm